AashishCyberH4CKS/Crawlme/README.md

     All discovered phone numbers
     Internal and external links
     Complete list of crawled URLs

 Sample output filename:
 crawl_report_1_20231025_143022.txt

- ##  ⚠️ Important Notes
+⚠️ Important Notes
     This tool is for educational purposes only

-    Always obtain proper authorization before crawling any website

-    Respect website terms of service and robots.txt directives

-    Implement crawling delays to avoid overwhelming servers

-    The creator is not responsible for misuse of this tool
+    Always obtain proper authorization before crawling any website Respect website terms of service and robots.txt directives Implement crawling delays to avoid overwhelming servers The creator is not responsible for misuse of this tool

 🔧 Technical Details
 Core Components

-    URL Frontier/Scheduler – Manages the queue of URLs to crawl

-    HTTP Client – Handles web requests with proper headers and timeouts

-    HTML Parser – Extracts content using BeautifulSoup

-    Data Extractors – Regex patterns for emails and phone numbers

-    Deduplication – Ensures URLs are not processed multiple times
+    URL Frontier/Scheduler – Manages the queue of URLs to crawl HTTP Client – Handles web requests with proper headers and timeouts HTML Parser – Extracts content using BeautifulSoup Data Extractors – Regex patterns for emails and phone numbers Deduplication – Ensures URLs are not processed multiple times Ethical Features

-Ethical Features

     Respects robots.txt directives
     Configurable delay between requests
     Proper user-agent identification
     Rate limiting to prevent server overload

 📝 License

-This project is licensed under the MIT License – see the LICENSE

-file for details.
+This project is licensed under the MIT License – see the LICENSE file for details.

 👨‍💻 Creator
 AashishCyberH4CKS – Security Researcher & Developer

 🆘 Support

-If you encounter any issues or have questions:**
+If you encounter any issues or have questions:

-    Check that all dependencies are properly installed

-    Ensure you're using a supported Python version (3.6+)

-    Verify that the target website is accessible and allows crawling
+    ✅ Check that all dependencies are properly installed ✅ Ensure you're using a supported Python version (3.6+) ✅ Verify that the target website is accessible and allows crawling

-    ⚡ Remember: With great power comes great responsibility.
-Always use this tool ethically and legally. 🛡️